 Ben Fenske (b.
-1978) although a native of Minnesota, and has been working and living in Sag Harbor, New York and Florence, Italy for the last 12 years.
+1978) although a native of Minnesota, and has been working and living in Sag Harbor, New York and Florence, Italy for the last 15 years.
 An oil painter in the spirit of the 19th and 20th century impressionists, he often chooses informal and contemporary scenes with an implied narrative.
-His work, which features brash and suggestive brushstrokes, delights in light and color and is regularly exhibited in shows across the US.
+His work, which features brash and suggestive brushstrokes, delights in light and color.
 Fenske has been the subject of countless national articles, most notably the American Artist Magazine which included him as one of the Best 25 Living Artists in 2012.

 Russian Academy of Art